 - Double encryption: sovereign encapsulation + native mail encryption

-– Reduced local traces and identity segmentation
+- Reduced local traces and segmented identity architecture

 Sovereign flow — offline encapsulation & double encryption